Bumblebee Gravity -- Lessons from Perturbation Theory: Linear cosmological perturbations of the bumblebee action -- existence of a ghost mode

-at which point $K$ vanishes, and we are left with one propagating scalar degree of freedom, as the rank of $\mathbf{K} \to 1$.
-We highlight that the degeneracy condition (\ref{eq:degencond}) is {\it independent of background and choice of potential}, as is known from generalized Proca theory\cite{GP}; in other words \begin{quote} {\it The bumblebee model (\ref{eq:action}) has a ghost instability unless the degeneracy condition (\ref{eq:degencond}) is imposed.} \end{quote} With the degeneracy condition imposed, the bumblebee model becomes a subset of generalised Proca with the identification
+Therefore, we conclude that the above condition is the only choice which leads to the correct number of degrees of freedom, and taking limits e.g $\{\sigma=0, \xi\neq0\}$ is not possible\footnote{Issues with this case was also noted in Ref.~\refcite{baileybb} at the background level.}.
+In other words, \begin{quote} {\it The bumblebee model (\ref{eq:action}) has a ghost instability unless the degeneracy condition (\ref{eq:degencond}) is imposed.} \end{quote} In fact, these degeneracy conditions are already known in the context of generalised Proca theory\cite{GP}; indeed, with the degeneracy conditions (\ref{eq:degencond}) imposed, the bumblebee model becomes a subset of generalised Proca with the identification